vtexdocs/dev-portal-content/docs/release-notes/new-developer-quick-start-guides-for-orders-catalog-pricing-and-promotions.md

 - [Pricing](https://developers.vtex.com/vtex-rest-api/docs/pricing-overview)
 - [Promotions](https://developers.vtex.com/vtex-rest-api/docs/promotions-overview)

-:mega:  :sparkles: **We need your help to improve this content, based on your feedback!**
+📣  ✨ **We need your help to improve this content, based on your feedback!**

 Once you access any of these guides, a satisfaction survey will appear on your screen.
 Fill in the fields to share your experience with us!
 Rating our docs takes less than 60 seconds, we promise!